containers/image/docs/containers-policy.json.5.md

   ```json
   {"type":"matchRepoDigestOrExact"}
   ```
 - The identity in the signature must be in the same repository as the image identity.
-This is useful e.g. to pull an image using the `:latest` tag when the image is signed with a tag specifing an exact image version.
+This is useful e.g. to pull an image using the `:latest` tag when the image is signed with a tag specifying an exact image version.

   ```json
   {"type":"matchRepository"}